 Read next: How to avoid survey bots

-Red herring questions can also ensure that the right people are being asked the survey questions.
+Use red herring questions to ensure that the right people are asked the survey questions.

 “They can be used to test domain expertise,” Lisa said.
 “Let’s say you are going after IT decision-makers.
 Create questions that are designed to test their domain expertise.”